Welcome to today's edition of the Rush 24-7 podcast.

 That's three fewer terrorists that we have to deal with.

-And all the while the Libs and the media wringing their hands in frustration, does this mean we can send fewer troops now, get some troops out?
+Does this mean we can send fewer troops now, get some troops out?

-I thought the I thought the media wanted more troops in there because Bush wasn't doing this right.
+I thought the media wanted more troops in there because Bush wasn't doing this right.

-They're just they're just uh all over the place.
+They're just all over the place.

-The truth is the media doesn't know very much about Al Qaeda.
+The truth is, the media doesn't know very much about al-Qaeda.

-Uh and and whatever the media learn is leaked to them by somebody in our government or another government or from one of these jihadists' websites.
+And whatever the media learn is leaked to them by somebody in our government or another government or from one of these jihadists' websites.

 Can you see a picture of that?